 Pursuant to Title IX of the Education Act Amendments of 1972, 20 U.S.C. §1681, the [College or University] may impose disciplinary sanctions against an employee who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of “sexual harassment.”

-For purposes of this supplemental procedure, “Sexual Harassment” encompasses the following conduct:
+For purposes of this supplemental procedure, “Sexual Harassment” means conduct on the basis of sex that satisfies one or more of the following:

 Quid pro quo harassment.
 A [college or university] employee conditioning the provision of an aid, benefit, or service of the [College or University] on an individual’s participation in unwelcome sexual conduct.

 Hostile environment.
-Unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [College or University]’s educational programs or activities, or employment.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the [College or University]’s educational programs or activities, or employment.

 Sexual assault.
 Sexual assault includes the following conduct: